kwandrews7/hubot-dobermanme/README.md

 * It's a doberman me hubot script.
 What more could you ask for?
 * It's also probably not as fancy as the other "animal me" scripts.
 But, we'll keep working it.

+### 1.0.0

+* It's been out awhile, why not 1.0?
+(Insert zoidberg meme here.)
+* Moved the dobermans.json file off of a personal server into the GitHub repo.
+* Added more dobermans.